puzzle/amm-techlab/content/en/docs/03.0/3.1/containerize.md

 This Dockerfile is responsible for building the Java application.
 For this we use the UBI Docker image.
 This image is pre configured to build and run Java applications.
-To build the Java Spring Boot application, the `Dockerfile` make use of the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html).
+To build the Java Spring Boot application, the `Dockerfile` uses the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html).

 ## Task {{% param sectionnumber %}}.3: Create BuildConfig